Her look said disgust.

 But who does that – besides me?

-Then it struck me, the pants I love were designed, marketed and manufactured for old men like me.
+Then the naked truth struck.
+These shorts were designed, marketed and manufactured for old men like me.

 In that instant, I realized I had become an old man – but that did not bother me.
 What shocked me was the fear that I had become that kind of old man.

-You see, what we wear says who we are.
-It is why we dress up – but there comes a point when life has long since painted upon our countenance who and what we are and we no longer care about saying anything.
+What we wear says who we are.
+It is why we dress up – but there comes a point when we no longer care about saying anything.
 Changing clothes doesn’t fool anybody, so we might as well dress for comfort.

 But that is just it – while standing before the full length mirror it struck me,

 OH MY GOSH, I AM DRESSING FOR COMFORT!

 As I melted from a graceful bird into an old coot, my wife nudged me aside so she could consult the mirror.